Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 * **Webitem** => If you want an article to be shown (or be hidden) on the inzzii Webshop, you need to (de-)activate this setting for the PLU.
 When you are in test mode or have the Pro version, check the [Webshop Order Setting](../docs/Chapter31.html) for more information.
 * The other Settings **inzziiOrder, inzziiPickup, inzziiEatin, InzziiTakeaway and inzziiTable** are **standard active** and can **Only be changed** when you have activated the according setting at [Configure Web Order Settings](/docs/Chapter31.md).
-* Please activate **Note** when you want to add a **Description** for the article.
+* Please activate **Note** when you want to add a **Long Description** to the article.
 * Please activate **Note** when you want to add **Details** like **Allergies** to an article.

 <div id= "Images"></div>
 ## How to add a Webshop Image to an Article

-> **note:** The images that can be added to the article are used at the inzzii webshop.
+> **Note:** The images that can be added to the article are used at the inzzii webshop.
 The **(General) Image** is used in the overview of all the articles.
 When you tap on the article at the webshop, a pop-up will appear with more detailed information about the article with the **Detail Image** at the top of the popup.

 * Press on **Choose (Detailed) Image**
 * You get the question how you want to add the Image => **Take Photo** or **Choose from Gallery**.
 Please choose.
-> **note:** When you select **Take Photo**, the camera in your tablet will be activated so you can take a picture.
+> **Note:** When you select **Take Photo**, the camera in your tablet will be activated so you can take a picture.
 When finished taking the picture press save to add the image to the article.
 If you **Choose from Gallery**, the image gallery on your tablet will be opened for you, so you can choose an image you already 'made' and connect it to the article.
 * The picture you took/selected will be shown on the article page in inzzii POS app
 * Save at the bottom right => push **Save**.
 * **The picture will be uploaded** and **shown on your inzzii Webshop.** Please be patient, this process (uploading an showing the picture on the web) takes time.